 Consider the complexity and size of your order.
-Most packaging services require larger quantity orders and will charge a premium to make an exception.
+Most crating manufactures require larger quantity orders and will charge a premium to make an exception.

-It might be difficult to find a packaging service to handle your small order for a low price, but it’s not impossible.
-In fact, Valley Box can accommodate small custom runs of wood crates, material handling equipment, triple wall containers, and open slat crates.
+It might be difficult to find a crating manufacture service to handle your small order for a low price, but it’s not impossible.
+In fact, Valley Box can accommodate small custom runs of wooden crates, material handling equipment, triple wall containers, and open slat crates.

-The complexity of your packaging can make a difference in the overall cost.
+The complexity of your product can make a difference in the overall cost.
 Costs start to rise when dealing with intricate products that require an irregular shape or extremely heavy load to be supported.
-Packaging used during the manufacturing process, perhaps acting as a build stand, can also add to the cost.
+Crating used during the manufacturing process, perhaps acting as a build stand, can also add to the cost.

-Sophisticated interiors are called for when packaging to protect calibrated tooling, delicate instruments or sensitive equipment.
+Sophisticated interiors are called for when crating to protect calibrated tooling, delicate instruments or sensitive equipment.
 Typically this type of package will accompany your product throughout its lifetime.